Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Should have a default file to load like the default budget to load in the preference?
 		- The reset to default button in the bottom of the screen, will point again on the file in the config folder
 		- And we may add some explanation text in the preference window ()
-- [target 1.9] MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
-Just beep instead.

 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages
 - [target 1.9] MISSING FEATURE (Matthias): Better resolution for part images (Images can have an additional <scale> property in the xml-File, if no scale parameter is provided, the default resolution of 8 pixels/stud is used)
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.